sartq333/tbi/README.md

 ~2. host on a gradio UI.~

-3. add details on how the project was done and its setup instructions.
+~3. add details on how the project was done and its setup instructions.~

 ~4. upload model weights on hf.~

 5. compare results of tbi with [rembg](https://github.com/danielgatis/rembg).

-6. give option of different colors for text.
+6. give option of different colors for text (fix this on hf spaces, works locally).

+7. options for different fonts.